YashBhardwaj21/Glitchcon/ml/readme.md

 GBA_1 inspects incoming chat messages and returns a structured moderation decision — `BLOCK` or `ALLOW` — along with a violation category, confidence score, stage attribution, and a localised user-facing feedback message.

-The primary design constraint is minimising LLM dependency.
-Early iterations sent every message to a cloud LLM, which exhausted Groq quota (499,950 / 500,000 tokens) during a single test session and introduced unpredictable latency.
-The current architecture reduces LLM traffic by approximately 85% by placing a deterministic pre-filter and a locally trained classifier ahead of the semantic stages.
+The primary design constraint is minimising external semantic cycles.
+The architecture achieves high efficiency and low latency by placing a deterministic pre-filter and a locally trained classifier ahead of the semantic stages, reducing deep inference traffic by approximately 85%.

 ### Supported Violation Categories